-Toothless lolled his tongue out of his mouth, revealing his lack of teeth.
+Toothless lolled his tongue out of his mouth to reveal his lack of teeth.

 "I named him Toothless for a reason," Hiccup added; though he wasn't sure if speaking up would help warm anyone to them.
 The number of mistrustful glowers had not lessened much since Camicazi turned her attentions to Toothless.

-A couple of the younger, and braver, girls slowly approached, doubt and want mingled openly in their features.
+A couple of the younger and braver girls approached, doubt and want mingled openly in their features.

 Toothless sniffed at the first hand to near him, breathing hot air against the skin before he nudged his snout into her palm.
 The owner giggled, sounding more like a village girl than a seafaring warrior.
 A few other Burglars emerged from the huddled crew, all of the younger demographic.

 Most of the older women preferred to stand back, some actually moving farther away as the dragon's presence grew increasingly accepted on the ship.